-- The amounts reported in this column do not reflect dollar amounts actually received by the Named Executive Officer.
-Instead, the amounts represent the aggregate grant date fair value of stock options granted to our Named Executive Officers during 2022 and 2021 under our 2021 Plan, computed in accordance with ASC Topic 718, as disclosed in Note 12 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 30, 2023.
+- (1) The amounts reported in this column do not reflect dollar amounts actually received by the Named Executive Officer.
+Instead, the amounts represent the aggregate grant date fair value of stock options granted to our Named Executive Officers during 2023 and 2022 under our 2021 Plan, computed in accordance with ASC Topic 718, as disclosed in Note 12 to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 30, 2023.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 Our Named Executive Officers will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the Named Executive Officers upon the exercise of the stock options or any sale of the underlying shares of common stock. - (2) The amounts reported in the Non-Equity Incentive Plan Compensation column reflect bonuses earned by the Named Executive Officers under the Company's Annual Incentive Bonus Plan for the fiscal years ended December 31, 2022 and 2021, respectively, as applicable. - (3) Represents \$12,200 in matching contributions under our 401(k) plan (the "401(k) Plan") and \$2,000 in health savings account contributions made on Mr. Gunstream's behalf. - (4) Represents the incremental fair value, computed as of the modification date in accordance with ASC Topic 718, with respect to Mr. Gunstream's Performance Based Option (as defined below), which was amended to a Time Based Option in connection with our initial public offering.
-The amendment to the Performance Based Option is described in the section entitled "Executive Compensation-Employment Arrangements-Stephen Gunstream, Offer Letter." - (5) Represents \$11,600 in matching contributions and \$5,800 in profit sharing contributions, in each case under the 401(k) Plan, made on Mr. Gunstream's behalf. - (6) Represents \$12,200 in matching contributions under the 401(k) Plan and \$2,000 in health savings account contributions made on Mr. Lowell's behalf. - Represents \$11,600 in matching contributions and \$5,800 in profit sharing contributions, in each case under the 401(k) Plan, made on Mr. Lowell's behalf. - (8) Represents \$12,200 in matching contributions under the 401(k) Plan and \$1,000 in health savings account contributions made on Mr. Gelhaus' behalf.
+The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by the Named Executive Officers upon the exercise of the stock options or any sale of the underlying shares of common - (2) The amounts reported in this column do not reflect dollar amounts actually received by the Named Executive Officer.
+Instead, the amounts reflect the aggregate grant date fair value of the restricted stock units granted to our Named Executive Officers during 2023 under our 2021 Plan, computed in accordance with ASC Topic 718.
+As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+The amounts reported in this column reflect the accounting cost for these restricted stock units and do not correspond to the actual economic value that may be received by the Named Executive Officer upon the vesting of restricted stock units or any sale of the underlying shares of common stock - The amounts reported in the Non-Equity Incentive Plan Compensation column reflect bonuses earned by the Named Executive Officers under the Company's Annual Incentive Bonus - Plan for the fiscal years ended December 31, 2023 and 2022, respectively, as applicable.

+Represents \$13,200 in matching contributions under our 401(k) plan (the "401(k) Plan"), \$2,000 in health savings account contributions, and \$125 telephone reimbursement made on Mr. Gunstream's behalf. - Represents \$12,200 in matching contributions under our 401(k) Plan and \$2,000 in health savings account contributions made on Mr. Gunstream's behalf. - Represents \$13,200 in matching contributions under our 401(k) Plan, \$2,000 in health savings account contributions, and \$125 telephone reimbursement made on Mr. Lowell's behalf. - Represents \$12,200 in matching contributions under our 401(k) Plan and \$2,000 in health savings account contributions made on Mr. Lowell's behalf. - Represents \$13,200 in matching contributions under our 401(k) Plan, \$1,923 in health savings account contributions, and \$125 telephone reimbursement made on Mr. Gelhaus' behalf. - Represents \$12,200 in matching contributions under our 401(k) Plan and \$1,000 in health savings account contributions made on Mr. Gelhaus' behalf. - Prior to Mr. Gelhaus' employment ending with us on March 1, 2024, 3,500 restricted stock awards vested and were released.
+All unvested stock options and restricted stock units were forfeited on March 1, 2024.
+Mr. Gelhaus' has 107,468 vested stock options that remain exercisable for three-months following March 1, 2024.